 Bill Hemmer currently serves as co-anchor of FOX News Channel’s (FNC) America's Newsroom (weekdays 9-11AM/ET).
 Hemmer joined the network in 2005 and is based in New York.

-As one of the network’s top breaking news anchors, Hemmer has provided extensive coverage of several major stories, including the Boston Marathon bombing from Boston and the Sandy Hook Elementary School shooting from Newtown, CT.
+As one of the network’s top breaking news anchors, Hemmer has provided extensive coverage of several major stories, including the aftermath of the Paris terror attacks from Paris in November 2015, the Boston Marathon bombing from Boston and the Sandy Hook Elementary School shooting from Newtown, CT.
 He also reported from Haiti on the aftermath of the 2010 earthquake, from Texas on the Fort Hood shooting and from Baton Rouge, LA on the aftermath of Hurricane Katrina.
 Additionally, Hemmer traveled to London in the summer of 2005 to cover the aftermath of the London terrorist attack.

 Prior to joining FNC, Hemmer was an anchor and correspondent at CNN.
 While there, he served as co-anchor of American Morning and anchor of both CNN Live Today and CNN Tonight.